Skip to content

 One more thing: When you view the portfolio of, let’s say, humans, instead of getting to a footer after scrolling all the way to the bottom, the home page reappears.
 And that’s something we haven’t seen before.

-Note: Although your website may feel simple at first glance, it can still have various unique elements that make it more interactive.
+Note: Although your website may appear simple at first glance, it can still include unique elements that make it more interactive.
 See Tayler Smith’s!

 Was this article helpful?